 65-67 High Street, Oxford House

-Photos of Oxford House as a general store, (established 1866, after the 2nd Wordl War this was Bax's grocery shop), 2nd hand clothes shop and School of English.
+Photos of Oxford House as a general store, (established 1866, at one stage it was a grocery store run by Mr Shepherd, then after the 2nd World War this was run by Bax), 2nd hand clothes shop and School of English.

 65 High Street.
 A Tudor cottage stood here.
 In the 1950s, this was replaced by a modern building as a shop with a flat above, at first a bookmaker’s, then a dress shop, later a travel agency, now part of the English Language School.